jasonzissman/gamification-engine/readme.md

 * Cache calls to database
 * General authorization approach.
 * Put in timing/profiling options to warn if things are going too slow
-- Establish perf test baseline
-- Cache common/repeated calls
+* Cache common/repeated calls
-- support mutli-node or clustered model (broadcast to clients when known attributes change)
+* support mutli-node or clustered model (broadcast to clients when known attributes change)
-- use Jest instead of Mocha
+* use Jest instead of Mocha